-GIST OF THE BOOK, A Tribute to the Ancient World of India © (The History of Vedic times):This treatise is an endeavor by the author, D V S Janardhan Prasad, to bring historicity to the events and personalities of the Epics, Vedas etc. The author says that Hindu Sanatana Dharma originated in ancient Sapta Sindhu Valley and flourished there for one Maha Yuga (4320 Years).
-Author claims that he has studied several History books plus Vedic books like Atharvana Veda, Rig Veda, Yajurveda, Ramayana, Mahabharata, Manusmriti, Yajusha smarta, Kalpa sutras, Bhagavadgita, Vishnu Purana, Dharma Sindhu, etc., in all 17 in their original form, that is Sanskrit Language to write this book.
-And more than 66 web sites have been studied by the author while writing this treatise.
+This book titled ‘A Tribute to the Ancient World of India © (The History of Vedic times)’ was written by the Author of this website and the book was published in 2017.
+The author says that Hindu Sanatana Dharma originated in ancient Sapta Sindhu Valley.
+And Harappan people and Vedic people are not different from each other and both the peoples are one and the same.
+Author claims that he has studied several History books plus Vedic books like Atharvana Veda, Rig Veda, Yajurveda, Ramayana, Mahabharata, Manusmriti, Yajusha smarta, Kalpa sutras, Bhagavadgita, Vishnu Purana, Dharma Sindhu, etc., in all in their original Sanskrit Language.

 Salient features of the Book are,